hairen/hairen.github.io/AWS_CSAA/README.md

 > + Every DB instance has a weekly maintenance window, if you didn't specify one at the time you create the DB instance, AWS will choose one randomly for you (30 mins long).
 > + To keep automatic backups enabled, retention period must be set to a **non-zero** value.
 > + If you set retention period to zero, automatice backups are disabled, hence, point-in-time recovery which relies on automatic backups' presence, will not function as well.
+> + The promoted replica into a standaone DB instance will retain:
+>   + Backup retention period
+>   + Backup window
+>   + DB parameter group
+> + You can promote a read replica into a standalone / single AZ database instance
+>   + This is true for MySQL, MariaDB, PostgreSQL (MyMaPo)
+> + You can specify a point-in-time restore to any given second during the retentaion period.
+> + When you initiate a point-in-time recovery, transaction logs are applied to the most appropriate daily backup to restore your DB to that point-in-time.

 ### RDS - AWARDS events
 > + You need to subscribe to Amazon **RDS events** in order to be notified when/if changes occur with a DB instance, DB cluster, DB snapshot, DB cluster snapshot, DB parameter group, or DB security group.
 > + You can also use **CloudWathc Alarms and events** to monitor certain metrics, and based on alarms or events take some actions (or notify using SNS).
 > + CloudTrail also logs all API calls made to the AWS RDS API.

+### RDS - failover in Multi-AZ
++ How can you initate a manual failover from the RDS primary DB Instance to the Standby RDS DB instance in a multi-AZ RDS deployment in an AWS VPC?
+  + You need to initiate a reboot with a failover on the primary RDS instance.

 ***
 ## S3